Master of Arts in Psychology

 Explore the nature and treatment of psychological disorders, focusing on diagnosis and intervention strategies. - PSYCH 533: Multicultural Counseling

-Examine how cultural backgrounds influence mental processes and behavior, enhancing culturally competent counseling skills. - PSYCH 536: Marriage & Family Therapy I: Families
+Examine how cultural backgrounds influence mental processes and behavior, enhancing culturally competent counseling skills. - PSYCH 540: Counseling Across the Lifespan

 Who Should Apply?

-UWest’s MFT program is ideal for:
+UWest’s MCC program is ideal for:

-✔ Career changers from any academic background
+✔ Career changers from a different academic background

 ✔ Students passionate about diverse, holistic therapy approaches